billamiable/MultiCol-SLAM-Annotation/major-changes-to-orbslam2.md

 4. similarily, *reference keyframe* would be *reference multi-keyframe*, thus **frame-to-frame tracking would be the tightly-coupled optimization result by forming edge including all the cameras**
 5. within each *multi-frame*, it stores only one timestamp, multiple images and corresponding keypoints, descriptors, landmarks... (all stored together in vectors with indices to distinguish)
 6. to form the *virtual body frame*, *pose* for this frame will be added; meanwhile it will be also connected with *different camera frames* through extrinsic matrices (**fixed**)
-7. due to the introduce of virtual body frame which has no real keypoints and landmarks, therefore all the g2o-related edges need to be re-written; moreover, the current implementation is deducted using generalized camera model, we will start with perspective camera model only for realsense, so new deduction should be derived (**biggest challenge for now**)
+7. due to the introduce of virtual body frame which has no real keypoints and landmarks, therefore all the g2o-related edges need to be re-written; moreover, the current implementation is deducted using generalized camera model, we will start with perspective camera model only for realsense (**turns out that we may be able to avoid the deduction of g2o since the only change for formualtion is the introduction of extrinsic matrix**)
 8. during optimization, instead of only adding edge for single camera, we need to add edges for all the cameras; meanwhile, we may also need to add edges for nearby cameras which have view overlap (**optional**)
 9. initialization stage should be designed separately: **for realsense camera, only one frame is enough for initialization, therefore maybe just directly initialize by itself for each camera at a certain starting point**
 10. relocalization (**use OpenGV for re-localization (GP3P) and relative orientation estimation during initialization (Stewenius)**)